All Products

 • Enable multi-factor authentication (MFA).

-• Adjust system configurations based on compliance requirements.
+• Adjust configurations to meet compliance requirements.

 • Enable MFA in the Alibaba Cloud console.